toroso/fs4net/README.md

     IFileSystem fs = new FileSystem();

-This line should preferrably be in the Main() method of your application, or better yet, be created by your IOC container.
+This line should preferably be in the Main() method of your application, or better yet, be created by your IOC container.
 It's a good thing to have a single instance in your application, although there's nothing that actually stops you from having several.

 Now that you have a file system you might want to do something with it, like create a directory.
 Tada: